dart-archive/www.dartlang.org/src/site/tools/pub/package-layout.markdown

 {% prettify none %}
 enchilada/
   doc/
+    api/
     getting_started.md
 {% endprettify %}

 If you've got code and tests, the next piece you might want is good documentation.
 That goes inside a directory named `doc`.

+When you run the [dartdoc](https://github.com/dart-lang/dartdoc#dartdoc) tool, it places the API documentation, by default, under `doc/api`.
+Since the API documentation is generated from the source code, you should not place it under source control.

-We don't currently have any guidelines about format or organization within that.
+Other than the generated `api`, we don't have any guidelines about format or organization of the documentation that you author.
 Use whatever markup format that you prefer.

-This directory should *not* just contain docs generated automatically from your source code using [dartdocgen](/tools/dartdocgen/).
-Since that's pulled directly from the code already in the package, putting those docs in here would be redundant.
-Instead, this is for tutorials, guides, and other hand-authored documentation *in addition to* generated API references.

 ## Examples